ServBay Web Server Troubleshooting Guide

 NGINX Configuration Check

-If the configuration is correct, you will see:
+If everything is correct, the command will output:

 nginx: the configuration file /Applications/ServBay/etc/nginx/nginx.conf syntax is ok